Jul 26

 But back to my friend, the ex-Friend.
 I feel like he’s just another eroded-away grain of sand in the delta of Quaker decline.
 He’s yet another Friend that Quakerism can’t afford to loose, but which Quakerism has lost.
 No one’s mourning the fact that he’s lost, no one has barely noticed.
 Knowing Friends, the few that have noticed have probably not spent any time reaching out to him to ask why or see if things could change and they probably defend their inaction with self-congratulatory pap about how Friends don’t proselytize and look how liberal we are that we say nothing when Friends leave.

-Update 10/05
+Update 10/2005

 I feel like I should add an addendum to all this.
 As I’ve spoken with more Friends of all generations, I’ve noticed that the attention to younger Friends is cyclical.
 There’s a thirty-year cycle of snubbing younger Friends (by which I mean Friends under 40).
-Back in the 1970s, all twenty-year-old with a pulse could get recognition and support from Quaker meetings and I know a lot of Friends of that generation who were given tremendous opportunities despite little experience.
+Back in the 1970s, all twenty-year-old with a pulse could get recognition and support from Quaker meetings; I know a lot of Friends of that generation who were given tremendous opportunities despite little experience.
 A decade later the doors had started to close but a hard-working faithful Friend in their early twenties could still be recognized.
 By the time my generation came along, you could be a whirlwind of great ideas and energy and still be shut out of all opportunities to serve the Religious Society of Friends.

 Related Reading